auspham/SeptNotes/README.md

 - [x] ~~Week 11 (not examinable)~~
 - [x] Answer for Week 12

-## Contribution

-Please make a pull request on the repo [rockmanvnx6/SeptNotes](https://github.com/rockmanvnx6/SeptNotes) if you see any errors or would like to make some contributions.

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people 🔥

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->